core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Depending on the specific key update procedure used to establish a new OSCORE Security Context, the related security considerations also apply.

+As mentioned in {{ssec-derive-ctx}}, it is RECOMMENDED that the size for nonces N1 and N2 is 8 bytes.
+The application needs to set the size of each nonce such that the probability of its value being repeated is negligible.
+Note that the probability of collision of nonce values is heightened by the birthday paradox.
+However, considering a nonce size of 8 bytes there will be a collision on average after approximately 2^32 instances of Response #1 messages.
+Overall the size of the nonces N1 and N2 should be set such that the security level is harmonized with other components of the deployment.
+Considering the constraints of embedded implementations, there might be a need for allowing N1 and N2 values that are smaller in size.
+These smaller values can be permitted, provided that their safety within the system can be assured.

+The nonces exchanged in the KUDOS messages are sent in the clear, so using random nonces is best for privacy (as opposed to, e.g., a counter, which might leak some information about the client).

 \[TODO: Add more considerations.\]

 # IANA Considerations # {#sec-iana}